rwanwork/sam2irs/README.md

 In the Examples/ directory type:

-  * `cat test1.sam | ../Perl/sam2irs.pl --verbose --debug --chrlist test1.genome --gtf test1.gtf 2>/dev/null`
+  * `cat test1.sam | ../Perl/sam2irs.pl --verbose --chrlist test1.genome --gtf test1.gtf 2>/dev/null`

 With standard error sent to /dev/null, the output will be a single line in GTF format: